abstract gray background

 Instituto Nacional de Vigilancia de Medicamentos y Alimentos (INVIMA), the Colombian regulatory agency, published updated guidelines in 2016 that brought changes to the agency’s structure.
 A group was created to focus on developing guidelines for clinical research.
 New timelines of 60 calendar days for clinical trial review were set up and the agency is also more willing to have meetings with open discussions to help facilitate the approval process.

-Regulatory Guidelines in Mexico
+Regulatory guidelines in Mexico

 In Mexico, a stable regulatory environment and clinical research development is part of the vision of the governmental regulatory agency Comision Federal para la Proteccion contra Riesgos Sanitarios (COFEPRIS) that started back in 2015.